-- Use the Outreach Committee (and other relevant committees) to discuss formalizing assessment, intake, and diversion processes for agencies inside and outside the consortium, including policies and procedures for vulnerable and underserved populations.
-These policies should include input from relevant agencies, people with lived experience of homelessness, and outreach workers. - Identify and implement technology solutions that streamline the assessment, intake, and diversion processes for agencies inside and outside the consortium.
+Use the Outreach Committee (and other relevant committees) to discuss formalizing assessment, intake, and diversion processes for agencies inside and outside the consortium, including policies and procedures for vulnerable and underserved populations.
+These policies should include input from relevant agencies, people with lived experience of homelessness, and outreach workers.